-But then I got this in from Ken, which put things in to perspective.
+But then flicking through the archives, I found this from Ken, which put things in to perspective.
 Ken’s idea of patience, compared to mine, are wildly different.

 The pics of the matchstick really does show how small this layout is.
 He must have the patience of a saint.

 (His first post, by the way, is here.)